Debtor Duties in Chapter 13

 Debtor duties in Chapter 13 for Louisville Kentucky

-In Louisville Kentucky the debtor has several mandatory duties.
+In Louisville Kentucky the debtor has several major mandatory duties.
 After the plan is confirmed, the court issues an order confirming the plan which requires the Debtor to.

 - Not sell property without permission of the court.